Interfaces for generic types of radios

 (The radios in the pictures are just examples to illustrate a fixed radio and a base station)

-The most basic connection, the LE interface connected to a fixed radio through microphone and speaker connections.
+The most basic connection, the LE interface connected to a fixed radio or PoC unit through microphone and speaker connections.

 Same type of connection as to the left, but made to a PA or PAGA system.